 Almost every RTS has some sort of Resource gathering, but here's some examples of the different types of resources:

 The original Warcraft is the Trope Codifier for the Gold- and Lumber-type resources.
 Gold, the primary resource, is obtained from gold mines, which contain finite supplies of gold, have a clear maximum collection rate, and collapse once they have been completely drained.
-Lumber is used to build Archers (or Spearmen, if you're playing the orc campaign) and Catapults.
+Lumber is used to build Archers (or Spearmen, if you're playing the orc campaign), Catapults, and buildings.
 There's also a Population-type "resource" which extends the Arbitrary Headcount Limit, and is acquired by building more farms or burrows.

-Warcraft 2 had a second Lumber-type resource, oil, which was found in water and used almost exclusively for naval units and upgrades.
+Warcraft 2 had a second Lumber-type resource, oil, which was found in water and used almost exclusively for naval units and upgrades (And unlocking the final tier).
+It was useless until you reached a certain level of technology.

 Earlier in development (as shown in several previews years before the game came out), corpses were supposed to play a far greater role in the undead economy, but this could never be properly balanced, so they were scaled back to the limited use seen in the actual game.